[ A ] [ B ] [ C ] [ D ] [ E ] [ F ] [ G ] [ H ] [ I ] [ K ][ L ] [ M ] [ N ] [ O ] [ P ][ Q ] [ R ] [ S ] [ T ] [ U ] [ V ]

 A Diagnosis Finding that locates text in a component.

 Business Criteria are strategic quality indicators, either business oriented, or development oriented.
-They rely on the measurement of compliance with a set of Technical Criteria that assess the impact on the application development business – as Health Factors – or the compliance to development practices – as Rule Compliance.
+They rely on the measurement of compliance with a set of specific Technical Criteria that assess the impact on the application development business - as Health Factors - or the compliance to development Best Practices - as Rule Compliance.
 Their grade is based upon the weights of contributing Technical Criteria grades.
+The following are Business Criteria:

 Central or Central Site